Godfather Offer

 Example of a Godfather Offer

-It is an offer where the price proposed by an acquiring company is at a much higher premium than that of the market price.
+It is an offer in which the price proposed by an acquiring company is much higher than the market price.

-In such situations, even if the board is not happy with the offer, they are subjected to act, keeping shareholders' best interests in mind.
+In such situations, even if the board is not happy with the offer, it is subject to action, keeping shareholders' best interests in mind.

 In 2011, Texas Instruments (TXN) purchased National Semiconductor (NSM) for $6.5 billion in cash, combining two of the largest providers of analog semiconductors.